 Librato is a complete solution for monitoring and analyzing the metrics that impact your business at all levels of the stack.
 It provides everything you need to visualize, analyze, and actively alert on the metrics that matter to you.
 Librato integrates seamlessly with Heroku to provide you out-of-the-box detailed information about your application’s performance, per-dyno system resources, and postgres database.
 But that’s just the beginning!

 With drop-in support for Rails 3.x/Rack, JVM-based applications, and other languages you’ll additionally have custom application metrics streaming into Librato in minutes.
-From there you can build tailored charts/dashboards, annotate them with one-time events, and set threshold-based alerts.
-Collaboration is supported through multi-user access, private dashboard links, PNG chart snapshots, and seamless integration with popular third-party services like PagerDuty, Slack, and HipChat.
+From there you can build tailored charts and workspaces, annotate them with one-time events, and set threshold-based alerts.
+Collaboration is supported through multi-user access, private Spaces links, PNG chart snapshots, and seamless integration with popular third-party services like PagerDuty, Slack, and HipChat.
 Additionally Librato is first-and-foremost a platform whose complete capabilities are programmatically accessible via a RESTful API with bindings available for a growing host of languages including Ruby, Python, Java, Go, Clojure, Node.js, etc.

 Provisioning the add-on